Insurance News Towergate Reveals UK’s Poor Caravan Insurance Record

 Figures from caravan insurance specialists Towergate have highlighted a concerning trend amongst caravan owners, with over a quarter failing to insure their caravans before setting off on holiday.
 Just under half of the owners questioned (45%) said they didn’t consider insurance due to the low value of the caravan, followed by the fact that the caravan is not used very often (27%).

-Dave Sheath, Managing Director of caravan insurance specialist, Towergate Bakers comments: “We were alarmed to see from our research how many people were not taking out insurance.
-Not only can some of the top of the range caravans set you back well over £20,000 if they are stolen, the damage you can cause to third parties can be enormous.”
+Dave Sheath, Managing Director of caravan insurance specialist Towergate Bakers, comments: “We were alarmed to see from our research how many people were not taking out insurance.
+Not only can some of the top-of-the-range caravans set you back well over £20,000 if stolen, but the damage you can cause to third parties can also be enormous.”

-With caravan insurance starting from around £100, owners will be covered for the value of replacing stolen goods, cost of repairs and for substantial third party liability – up to £2 million with Towergate.
+With caravan insurance starting from around £100, owners will be covered for the value of replacing stolen goods, cost of repairs and substantial third-party liability – up to £2 million with Towergate.